k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 You can verify the certification keys by using this command: `keytool -list -storepass <passowrd> -keystore <path to the jks repository file>`.
 JKS (Java KeyStore) is a repository of security certificates – either authorization certificates or public key certificates – as well as corresponding private keys.

-While running this command after running the above 2 keytool's *import* and *export* commands, you will see the corresponding 2 entries, where you would see, for each entry, its alias, last modified date, its type and its fingerprint.
+While running this command after running the above 2 keytool's *import* and *export* commands, you will see the corresponding 2 entries and notice, for each entry, its alias, last modified date, its type and its fingerprint.
 Below is an example of the command's output using Okta as IDP:

 `okta, Apr 28, 2021, trustedCertEntry, Certificate fingerprint (SHA1): 7F:CD:76:A6:B2:47:53:7E:BD:9E:20:44:B0:25:6B:78:A9:E3:25:40`
 `k2view, Apr 18, 2021, PrivateKeyEntry, Certificate fingerprint (SHA1): 2C:9B:F3:8E:60:E6:BC:9F:82:84:A6:55:BE:62:2B:87:7D:42:BB:46`